HFLoechel/ConstrainedKaos/README.md

 ### R Script

 The R Script contains functions for the implementation of the equations adhere to the homopolymer/motif constraint, the GC content/Hamming distance calculation, and the Hamming distance calculation for one codeword against the others.
-It is intended to illustrate the mathematical equations, so we recommend using it within RStudio.
+It is intended to illustrate the mathematical equations, therefor we recommend using RStudio.
 For every equation at least one example is provided.
-E.g. for homopolymer >=2:
+For instance, the following image is the result of limiting the length of homopolymers >=2:

 <img width="250" alt="Image HP" src="https://github.com/HFLoechel/Fractal-Construction-of-Constrained-DNA-Codewords/blob/master/documentation/images/hp2.png?raw=true">